dinesh-at-tlt/pr_template_ui/.github/PULL_REQUEST_TEMPLATE/frontend.md

   - `yarn test` / `npm test`
   - `yarn build` / `npm run build`
   - `yarn storybook` (if applicable)
-- Commands to reproduce the issue or to exercise the change (URLs, steps, sample user flows):

-## Performance / Bundle size
-- Any effect on bundle size or runtime performance (before/after sizes if available)
-- Steps to measure locally (e.g., `source-map-explorer`, `webpack-bundle-analyzer`)

 ## Security considerations
 - Any new secrets, token scope changes, or user data exposure